jlimadev/aws-certification-cloud-practitioner-notes/notes/cloud-monitoring/README.md

 ## CloudWatch Alarms

 Alarms are use to trigger notifications for any metric.
 The alarms are customizable and we have multiple options (min, max, average, etc.).
+Alarms have three states: `OK` (green), `INSUFFICIENT_DATA` (yellow), `ALARM` (red).

 With CloudWatch Alarms we can:

 - Auto Scaling: Scale In/Up or Scale Out/Down EC2 instances to a desired count
 - EC2 Actions: stop, terminate, reboot or recover an EC2 instance
 - SNS Notifications: send notifications into SNS topics
 - Billing Alarms
 - Choose a schedule to check metrics and evaluate alarms.

+## CloudWatch Logs

+With CloudWatch Logs (customizable data of running applications).
+We can also enables real-time monitoring of logs and adjustable CloudWatch Logs retention (keep the logs for a week, a month, a year)

+So, We can collect logs from applications within:

+- Elastic Beanstalk: collection of logs from application
+- ECS: collection from containers
+- AWS Lambda: collection from function logs
+- CloudTrail based on filter
+- CloudWatch log agents: on EC2 machines or on-premises servers
+- Route53: Log DNS queries

+By default CloudWatch Logs does not work with EC2 instances, to do so, we need to

+- Install CloudWatch Agent into EC2 Instance.
+- Create the correct IAM Permissions.
+- The agent also works with on-premise (Hybrid agent) so we can collect logs from it as well.
+- The cloudwatch agent will communicate and send the logs to our CloudWatch Logs.